openhouse/photo-filter/project-guidelines.md

 - Optimize code for performance when handling large datasets.
 - Use caching strategies where appropriate.
 - Profile and monitor resource usage.
+- Implement lazy loading and other performance enhancements in the frontend.

 ---